Walsh Cup (hurling): History

 The structure of the tournament was changed again in 2019, with four teams competing in a group stage while three teams received byes to the semi-final phase.
 From 2022 onward, the tournament has been made up of two groups, with the group winners meeting in the final.

 Eligibility

 Only the top county teams from the provinces of Leinster, Ulster and Connacht are eligible to compete in the Walsh Cup.
 Promotion to the Walsh Cup is not necessarily guaranteed by winning the Kehoe Cup, but rather based on a mutual decision made by the Leinster Council and the team in question.

+Teams

+2026 teams

-8 teams currently participate in the Walsh Cup: Dublin, Galway, Kilkenny, Laois, Meath, Offaly, Westmeath and Wexford.
+10 teams currently participate in the Walsh Cup:

 Format

 The Walsh Cup, consists of an initial round-robin group stage followed by a knockout stage.

 Group stage

 The groups are drawn in November or December of the previous year and seeding is based on the results of the most recent All-Ireland Senior Hurling Championship.
 The Walsh Cup runs from January to February, with most games played on Saturday or Sunday afternoons and the others on weekday evenings.
 The four winning teams from each group progress to the semi-finals of the knockout stage.

 Each match is played as a single leg.
 In the event of a tie between two teams in the same group, the winner is decided by the outcome of the meeting between the two teams in the group, then by the biggest score difference, then by the highest total points and then by a playoff.